St Cuthbert's Society, Durham: Coat of arms

-Buildings and Accommodation
+Buildings and accommodation

 Bailey

 The headquarters of St Cuthbert's Society is situated at the end of the Bailey, an ancient street with other Colleges, and it is therefore a Bailey College.
 The Bailey consists of five historic buildings, lots of which have shared room accommodation.
 These consists of House 12 (headquarters), House 8 (the largest), House 13 and Wendy House (which share a large garden), and Houses 26 and 27 on North Bailey.

-Of the many characteristics include the rivalry with nearby Hatfield College, and nextdoor (House 8) St John's College and close proximity to the Cathedral, allowing the sound of their bells to be heard by all living in College here.
+Characteristics include the rivalry with nearby Hatfield College, and nextdoor (House 8) St John's College and close proximity to the Cathedral, allowing the sound of their bells to be heard by all living in College here.

 House 12

-House 12 contains the headquarters to the Society, the Bailey Bar, the JCR, the dining room - seating 150 hosting many dinners and formals, and a garden.
-It also contains a small amount of accommodation reserved for undergraduates, and houses some returning students such as the bar steward - as they are therefore living above the bar.
+House 12 contains the headquarters to the society, the Bailey Bar, the JCR, the dining room – seating 150, and hosting many dinners and formals – and a garden.
+It also contains a small amount of accommodation reserved for undergraduates, and houses some returning students such as the bar steward – as they are therefore living above the bar.
 The building dates from the 17th century and is Grade II* listed.

 House 8

 House 8 consists of most of the accommodation of undergraduates on the Bailey.
-It also supports a library - with a computer room and conference room, for all members of the Society, a gym, a study room, and two large gardens (adjoining with the River) with a Grade I listed wall.
+It also supports a library (with a computer room and conference room) for all members of the society, a gym, a study room, and two large gardens (adjoining the river) with a Grade I listed wall.
 The building was constructed in the late 18th century and is Grade II listed.

 The JCR president has the right to occupy a flat inside House 8 every year, as it is a sabbatical role.
-This flat is inside the House and is directly above an internal entry to the Society's library.
+This flat is inside the House and is directly above an internal entry to the society's library.